rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-site-epistemic-considerations.md

 |Ease of contribution| ​​How easy will it be for a reader to make a contribution to the analysis on this post?|
 |Neglectedness of contributions| How much have people thought about the content in this post?
 How in need of attention is the content in this post?|

-### Epistemics of This Page

-***Status***

-"Draft": I expect to make major changes to this page over time, especially given how doubtful I am about it's overall utility.

-***Certainty***

-"Somewhat Doubtful": I suspect that a decent number of justifications for my decisions are weak and vague; that there are more efficient means of going about what I want to achieve with these epistemic metrics; and that the scope of the terms "certainty", "status", and "impactfulness" in this post is too large, i.e. the terms are not defined clearly or rigorously.

-***Impactfulness***

-_Decision Importance_ = 4/10 since I believe that the existence of this page on my site might result in you trusting me more, which I believe might affect the behaviors: [the speed of reading (I expect an increase in this because I believe people read things they agree with more quickly than things they disagree with), number of criticisms (I expect a decrease in this because people often don't critize things they agree with), time spent thinking about content (I expect a decrease in this)]

 ## External Links

 [pending]

-## Notes

-1. The [cover photo](https://www.nga.gov/collection/art-object-page.52247.html).
-I found the photo on [National Gallery of Art](https://www.nga.gov/collection-search-result.html?sortOrder=DEFAULT&artobj_downloadable=Image_download_available&pageNumber=1&lastFacet=artobj_downloadable).

 ## Page Epistemics

 ___Status___

+"Draft": I expect to make major changes to this page over time, especially given how doubtful I am about it's overall utility.

 ___Certainty___

+"Somewhat Doubtful": I suspect that a decent number of justifications for my decisions are weak and vague; that there are more efficient means of going about what I want to achieve with these epistemic metrics; and that the scope of the terms "certainty", "status", and "impactfulness" in this post is too large, i.e. the terms are not defined clearly or rigorously.

 ___Importance___

 ___Impact___

+_Decision Importance_ = 4/10 since I believe that the existence of this page on my site might result in you trusting me more, which I believe might affect the behaviors: [the speed of reading (I expect an increase in this because I believe people read things they agree with more quickly than things they disagree with), number of criticisms (I expect a decrease in this because people often don't critize things they agree with), time spent thinking about content (I expect a decrease in this)]

+## Notes

+__Cover Image__

+This [cover image](https://www.nga.gov/collection/art-object-page.52247.html) is an American 18th Century oil on canvas artwork entitled _Hunting Scene with a Harbor_, 18th century associated with Bruce, Ailsa Mellon, Mrs..
+The image can be found on the [National Gallery of Art](https://www.nga.gov/collection-search-result.html?sortOrder=DEFAULT&artobj_downloadable=Image_download_available&pageNumber=1&lastFacet=artobj_downloadable)'s website, and is in the public domain:
+> __Open Access Policy for Images of Works of Art Presumed in the Public Domain__
+>
+With the launch of NGA Images, the National Gallery of Art implemented an open access policy for digital images of works of art that the Gallery believes to be in the public domain.
+Images of these works are available free of charge for any use, commercial or non-commercial, under Creative Commons Zero (CC0).
+Users do not need to contact the National Gallery for authorization to use these images.
+They are available for download on nga.gov object pages.
+See Policy Details below for specific instructions and notes for users.

+___Footnotes___

+[^1]: I currently don't know which categories fall under the Status tag on his website, and can only remember seeing "draft" and "notes" for Status on some posts.